In this chapter:

 21.5.4.
 Pregnancy and breastfeeding

-BCG vaccine is not routinely recommended for pregnant or breastfeeding women.
+BCG vaccine is not routinely recommended for when someone is pregnant or breastfeeding.

 BCG vaccine should not be given to individuals: